1. About co-codamol for adults

 - Co-codamol tablets and capsules come in 3 strengths.
 You can buy the lowest strength co-codamol from pharmacies but the higher strengths are only available on prescription.

-3. Who can and can't take co-codamol
+3. Who can and cannot take co-codamol

 - have lung problems or breathing difficulties